-No. Critical structural details of hull structure Range 2 (Option) 1 Intersections of bilge hopper plating and girder, floor × × 2 Lower (and upper, if necessary) bracket toe of hold frame × × 3 Intersections of the bulkhead and inner bottom plating $\times^{(1)}$ × 4 Dome opening of upper deck (corner part) × 5 Intersections of connection trunk and side shell plating and bilge hopper plating × 6 Intersections of deck girder and deck longitudinal $\times^{(1)}$ × Note: (1) Assessment is to be conducted only when the Society determines the sufficient. hat fatigue str rength is not
+No. Critical structural details of hull structure Range 1 Range 2 (Option) 1 Intersections of bilge hopper plating and girder, floor × 2 Lower (and upper, if necessary) bracket toe of hold frame \times \times 3 Intersections of the bulkhead and inner bottom plating $\times^{(1)}$ \times 4 Dome opening of upper deck (corner part) × 5 Intersections of connection trunk and side shell plating and bilge hopper × 6 Intersections of deck girder and deck longitudinal $\times^{(1)}$ × Note: (1) Assessment is to be conducted only when the Society determines that fatigue strength is not sufficient.